SamanthaBooth81/clay_and_fire/README.md

 ### 5. As a shopper, I want to be able to be able to enter payment information so that I can check out quickly and hassle free.

-The checkout function was tested using Stripes test card numbers.
+The checkout function was tested using Stripe's test card number.

 The following scenarios were tested to ensure the checkout went through securely: